rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 </pre></div>
 </div></div>
-So we pass along events to an input handler, then we query it in the `update` method, asking it if a shot action as triggered (from either input device), and if so, modify `flying_arrows` as before.
+So we pass along events to an input handler, then we query it in the `update` method, asking it if a shot action was triggered (from either input device), and if so, modify `flying_arrows` as before.
 We do something similar for turning the arrow.
 But instead of asking the input handler if a left/right action was triggered, we ask it for an angle that we should turn the arrow.
 Since the arrow can be turned with variable speed with the Logitech gamepad, this makes more sense.

-Before we move on to the input handler, I want to discuss another new thing here which is the bow.
+Before we move on to the input handler, I want to discuss another thing that is new here: the bow.

 ## Bow